mamantoha/echo_pages/README.md

 - **Crystal Programming Language**: Make sure you have Crystal installed on your system.
 For installation instructions, visit [Crystal Installation Guide](https://crystal-lang.org/install/).
 - **SQLite**: This project uses SQLite.
 Ensure SQLite3 is installed and accessible in your environment.

+## Build from source

+- Clone the repository: `git clone git@github.com:mamantoha/echo_pages.git`
+- Build with `shards build` from project directory
+- Run it as `./bin/echo_pages` or copy it to executable path

 ## Live Demo